vai12376/practice/README.md

 Called immediately after ngOnChanges() on every change detection run, and immediately after ngOnInit() on the first run.

+## pipes in angular

+a feature for transforming data in the template pipe can be very usefull to render values in template without changing the original value.

+## how many ways of parent child interaction

+using @input()
+using @output()
+using services
+parent component calling viewchild

 ## View and content